 Progress and Activity Summaries

-For some of our courses, Grok Learning, your Institution(s) or our Grok Learning partners, may provide tutor support, including tutor messaging within the learning interface or shared forums visible to all users enrolled in the course (see Tutoring Support below).
-Typically, tutor messaging and forums are directly tied to particular problems or modules within a course.
+For some of our courses, Grok, your Institution(s), or our Grok partners and volunteers, may provide tutor support, including tutor messaging within the learning interface or shared forums visible to all users enrolled in the course (see Tutoring Support below).

 Your Institution(s) may restrict whether you can access tutor messaging or the forums.

 We collect and store all of the posts you make and receive within the tutor messaging and forums.
 You can access these posts through the learning interface or the forums.
 These posts may also be visible to your Verified Teachers.
 This is both for your protection and the protection of the tutors.

 From time to time, Grok may solicit your feedback on aspects of our Platform, technology and content, either through user surveys or through ratings that you provide on individual content items (such as problems or slides).
 This may involve a mixture of quantitative and qualitative feedback which will be linked to your Registered User account.